 To download this plugin, go here:

-- Responsive design that resizes to display correctly on any device or browser.
+- Responsive design that resizes for correct display on any device or browser.

 To learn how to add testimonials in WordPress, see the tutorial below:

-In Conclusion …
+In Summary …

 - Ecommerce Consumer Reviews: Why You Need Them And How To Use Them